AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

 For more information, see the section [Examples of Event Payloads](../../wf-api/general/event-subs-api.md#examples-of-event-payloads) in the Workfront Help article [Event Subscription API](../../wf-api/general/event-subs-api.md).

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront trigger module](#object-types-available-for-each-workfront-trigger-module).

-#### Watch Field
+#### Watch Field {#watch-field}

 This trigger module executes a scenario when a field that you specify is updated.
 The module returns both the old and the new value of the field you specify.
 You can map this information in subsequent modules in the scenario.